 6.3 Enabling NotDeft Note Mode based on a Directory-Local Variable

-notdeft-note-mode directly in “.dir-locals.el” does not work or appeal to you, then it's possible to do the same thing indirectly, by using an actual per-directory local variable to indicate if the minor mode should be enabled:
+notdeft-note-mode directly in “.dir-locals.el” does not work or appeal to you, then it's possible to do the same thing indirectly, by using an actual per-directory local variable to indicate if the minor mode should be enabled.
+That is, you can have the “.dir-locals.el” file contain

-org-mode-local-vars-hook run by defining a new kind of hook as
+org-mode-local-variables-hook run by defining and registering a new kind of hook as

 Several of NotDeft's commands are autoloadable, and may be invoked from outside a